scotws/TaliForth2/forth_code/README.md

 to convert them to ASCII versions that have been stripped of all comment.
 These can be placed as `.asc` files in the parent folder, from where they are imported by Ophis with the `.incbin` directive.

+Or just run the `make` file from the top folder level.

 For example, given the Forth routine for SEE in `forth_code/user_words.py`:
 ```